-While we generally liked the Epson Perfection, some trouble with its software hurt its overall score.
+While we generally liked the Epson V600, we did have some trouble with its software, which impacted its overall score.
 For more specifics on its performance attributes, read on below.

 Photo Scanning Quality

-The Epson Perfection does offer option image enhancement (they call it ICE - image enhancement and correction).
-We found that this mostly focuses on removing damage, like cracks and dust that have damaged a photo.
-It doesn't do much in terms of color correction.
-Thus we still preferred the images scanned from the Canon CanoScan over those that underwent Epson's ICE procedure.
+The Epson Perfection V600 does offer optional image enhancement (they call it ICE - image correction and enhancement).
+We found that this primarily focuses on removing damage, like cracks and dust that have damaged a photo.
+Some color enhancement modes can also revive the vibrancy of older-looking images, but we think most photographers will want to do their editing outside of the Epson software.

 Text Scanning Quality

-Like other flatbed models we tested, the Epson Perfection produces good looking text, though very small fonts may look a bit fuzzier than what high-end document scanners produce.
-The Perfection is certainly of a high enough quality to handle all of your text based documents, though it scans them very slowly.
+Like other flatbed models we tested, the Epson V600 produces good-looking text, though tiny fonts may look a bit fuzzier than what high-end document scanners produce.
+It is undoubtedly of a high enough quality to handle all of your text-based documents, though it scans them very slowly.
 It also offers optical character recognition, rendering text-searchable documents.
 We found this to work quite well, with only a few words missed here and there.

 Like most bed scanners, the V600 has no document feeder and is relatively slow.
 It's hard to nail down the speed of bed-style models because things like the composition/color of the document and what settings you're using can change how quickly or slowly a device can scan.
 That said, starting the clock upon opening the scanner's lid to position the page and stopping it upon lifting the page off of the bed took us an average of 40 seconds to scan an 8x11 page, with some large photos taking up to 60 seconds.
 While it's slow, it isn't terrible relative to other bed scanners.
 However, the lack of a document feeder, and slower speed, isn't a great choice if you need to scan lots of long documents.
 In that case, a scanner with a document feeder is a much better option.